Steve Cash (sledge hockey): Career

 Cash plays goalie and was a member of the U.S. teams that won gold in the 2010 Winter Paralympics in Vancouver, 2014 Winter Paralympics in Sochi, and 2018 Winter Paralympics in Pyeongchang.
 He was also part of the team that won the bronze medal in the 2006 Winter Paralympics in Torino.
 At the 2010 Winter Paralympics, he set a Paralympic record after recording five shutouts and not allowing a single goal.
 He was awarded the Best Male Athlete with a Disability ESPY Award at the 2010 ESPY Awards following his performance.

 On October 25, 2021, Cash announced his retirement after sixteen seasons with the United States men's national ice sledge hockey team.
-His finished his career with three Winter Paralympic Games gold medals and five World Championships gold medals.
+He finished his career with three Winter Paralympic Games gold medals and five World Championships gold medals.
 He won 119 of the 159 games he appeared in, racking up a career 1.22 goals against average (GAA) and .898 save percentage.
 In 40 games played at the World Championship level, he won 33 of his 40 contests, recording 15 shutouts and helping the US become the first country to win back-to-back gold medals.